RC-MODULE/nmpp/README.md

      Download, install [Gnu make installer](http://gnuwin32.sourceforge.net/downlinks/make.php)  and add **make.exe** location to the **PATH** variable.
      Note: You should use **GNU make** only.
 Microsoft **nmake** cannot parse attached makefiles
   2. Installed NeuroMatrix SDK
+  3. GnuWin32 utils.
+To become 'Makefile' fully crossplatformed on Windows OS and to enhances functionality with tests and examples you should have [GnuWin32 utils](http://sourceforge.net/projects/unxutils/) installed.
+  In some cases gnu utils also needed to build examples

 ####ADDITIONAL SDK REQUIREMENTS FOR EMULATION-LIBRARIES AND EXAMPLES:
   3. Board SDK: (necessary  to build and run examples)